-As a CIO or healthcare IT professional, much of your success is dependent on the success of your end users, your co-workers, your customers.
+As a CIO or healthcare IT professional, much of your success is dependent on the successes of your end users, co-workers, and customers.
 The role of IT has changed, though, which has caused the definition of success to evolve, putting you in a position where you can’t afford to mark a project complete upon system installation.
 In fact, you’ve still got quite a bit of work to do in educating your end users and ensuring their satisfaction, so don’t switch hats completely just yet.

-Here are three ways to succeed with your next HIT implementation:
+First, here are three tried and true ways to succeed with your next HIT implementation:

-Train.
-Schedule training sessions with your solution vendor or other qualified individual to provide your organization’s personnel with the education they need.
-Keep the groups as small as possible in order to allow for questions and to help increase your end users’ confidence.
+Communicate.
+Schedule training sessions with a qualified individual to provide your organization’s personnel with the education they need.
+Keep the groups as small as possible to allow for questions and help increase your end users’ confidence.

 Follow up.
 Allot time on your schedule to follow up with end users or their department heads and gage their level of satisfaction with the new HIT system or upgrade.
 Learn what pain points exist and seek to find solutions for them, if it will help improve productivity or efficiency.

-In this world of fast evolving technology and complex federal healthcare mandates, it’s no longer enough to keep up on technology.
-You must employ methods to assist your stakeholders and your business to be successful.
+In this world of fast-evolving technology and complex federal healthcare mandates, it’s no longer enough to keep up with technology.
+You must employ methods to assist your stakeholders and your organization to be successful.
 These are just three key ways, but plenty of others exist.
 Now we’ll dive into more details about how to prepare for a new project.